joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/034-Labels-seclector-annotations.md

 ## Labels

 Labels are key-value pairs that are associated with Kubernetes Objects, such as Pods.
-You can use labels to organize the resources you have in Kubernetes.
-For example, you may create a label that declared the application tier resources belonged to, such as frontend or backend.
+We can use labels to organize the resources we have in Kubernetes.
+For example, we may create a label that declares the application tier resources belonged to, such as frontend or backend.
 Labels do not have to be unique across different resources of a given kind, unlike names and UIDs.
 Therefore, you can have multiple Pods labeled as frontend.

 ## Selectors